gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 ## 4.1 Interpretive Framework

-The formal system presented in Section 3 admits a natural interpretation in terms of gyrogroup operations.
-This section establishes the correspondence between the modal-logical formalism and gyrogroup-theoretic structures.
-The correspondence is interpretive, not derived within the formal system itself.
+The formal system presented in Section 3 necessarily yields gyrogroup operations.
+This section presents the gyrogroup structure that emerges from the modal axioms.

 ## 4.2 Gyrogroup Structures